 We use information obtained from donors and prospective donors to maintain records of donations, to respond to donor inquiries, to comply with the law or with any legal process served on Fred Hutch, for IRS purposes, to analyze overall giving patterns in order to make more accurate budget projections, to develop strategies and present gift proposals, to issue donation acknowledgements, to understand donors’ interests in our mission and to update them on the organization’s plans and activities, to inform planning about who receives future fundraising appeals, to organize and promote fundraising events, and to inform donors of relevant programs and services through newsletters, notices and direct mail pieces, and to analyze our website usage.

-Our contractors and service providers sometimes have limited access to Donor-Related Information in the course of providing products or services related to gift processing and acknowledgements.
+Certain third party contractors and service providers have limited access to Donor-Related Information in the course of providing products or services related to gift processing and acknowledgements.
 Such access is subject to confidentiality obligations covering this information.
 Moreover, access to Donor-Related Information by these contractors and service providers is limited to the information reasonably necessary for the contractor or service provider to perform its limited function for us.
 For example, donations may be processed through a third-party service provider, and our donors’ information will be shared with such service providers to the extent necessary to process the donation.

 Fred Hutch may also use Donor-Related Information to protect against potential fraud.
 We may verify with third parties the information collected in the course of processing a gift, event registration or other donation.
 If donors use a credit or debit card on a Fred Hutch website, we may use card authorization and fraud screening services to verify that the card information and address matches the information supplied to us and that the card being used has not been reported lost or stolen.